 What's your process of working with a new student?

 In addition to being the student's formal tutor, I always try my best to get to know the student personally.
 I am genuinely interested in people's stories, interests, and beliefs, and this helps me tailor my explanations to the student's needs.
-My first tutoring session is always a free preliminary meeting to discuss the logistics, so you can try out the service and decide whether you want to continue risk-free.
+I always have a free preliminary meeting to discuss the logistics, so you can try out the service and decide whether you want to continue risk-free.

 What education and/or training do you have that relates to your work?

-I graduated from Brown University in 2015 with a B.S. in Neuroscience.
-I am currently a PhD Candidate in Neuroscience at Emory University, where I combine neuroscience, computer science, and mathematics to gain insights into large genomic datasets.
-I have been teaching and tutoring since sophomore year in high school.
+I earned my PhD in Neuroscience and Bioinformatics from Emory University, where I combined neuroscience, computer science, and mathematics to gain insights into large datasets.
+Prior to that, I received my BS in Neuroscience from Brown University.
+I have been teaching and tutoring since 2010.
 I was a teaching assistant at Brown and then a co-instructor for an elective course at a nearby high school in Providence.
 I was the first student in the history of the award to be given the Teaching and Advising Award at Brown in 2014.
 I have served as a teaching assistant for multiple undergraduate and graduate courses at Emory University.

 What types of students have you worked with?